-My name is Casey Kasselder; I am 22 years old and from Tri Cities, WA.
-I am a student in college pursuing a degree in non-profit work.
+My name is Casey Kasselder; I am 25 years old and from Tri-Cities, WA.
+I graduated from college in June 2017 with a Criminal Justice degree, with the hopes of impacting the world one day.
 I have organized numerous fundraisers including a hockey tournament in Canada.
 I love organizing fundraisers and the smiles and happiness created as a result.
 I have this dream to organize a fundraiser in each state of the U.S., and every Providence of Canada before I am taken home.
 I know it sounds silly, but I want to leave a huge impact on this world and I am sure we can all agree when I say “this world could use MORE love and happiness.”
 I have a huge passion for inspirational speaking in hopes of inspiring people to follow their dreams, live life to the fullest, and see that the negative obstacle of yesterday, is an awesome gift for the future.
 I also LOVE sports like hockey, football (GO SEAHAWKS!!!), and baseball!
-I may not understand every rule, but I definitely enjoy games when on!
+I may not understand every rule, but I definitely enjoy games, when o

 Before FA, I had this perfect image of what my life was supposed to be, and after FA finding the pieces of that image torn and scattered throughout the rubble of a destructive tornado.
 As much as I have hated this diagnosis and what it did to my fantasy of a healthy, productive life, I have come to find value and purpose through the experiences that have come my way as a byproduct of my illness.
 I always wanted my life to be one of purpose, wanting to make a difference for others.
 That goal wasn’t going to be reached in the way I had dreamed, but I determined that it was going to happen.